 Another technique is to fit a partial range of the pulses with a Gaussian distribution.
-As illustrated by Fig 7, pulse shapes from the LAPPDs are non-Gaussian.
-Any naive fit of a Gaussian distribution to these pulses will yield worse transit time spreads than simple CFD methods.
-However, the pulses can be well approximated by a Gaussian function from the rising edge to a point, slightly past the peak of the pulse.
+As illustrated in Fig. 7, pulse shapes from the LAPPDs are non-Gaussian.
+Any naive fit of a Gaussian distribution to these pulses will yield worse transit time spreads than